pet-friendly cottages lake district - Ferry Hotel, Windermere (NBY 439496)

 There’s a nice aside here about Catbells that’s worth knowing: the fell was voted one of the nation’s favourite walks, which means it can get busy on bank holiday weekends.
 If you’d rather avoid the queues at the summit, Loughrigg Fell from Ambleside is a 4-mile circuit with views over Grasmere, Windermere, and the Langdale Pikes that rival Catbells, and it gets a fraction of the foot traffic.
 The summit is broad and grassy, which is dog language for “run around in circles for no reason.”

 Buttermere Lake Circuit is a 4.5-mile flat walk around the lake with one short tunnel to pass through (your dog may or may not find this thrilling).
-Buttermere’s quieter than Derwentwater or Windermere, the scenery is dramatic, and dogs can swim at several points around the shore in clean, clear water.
+Buttermere’s quieter than Derwentwater or Windermere, the scenery is dramatic, and dogs can swim at several points around the shore in clean, clear water, and Buttermere is close enough to several pet-friendly cottages Lake District hosts list to make it an easy morning outing.

 Challenging Walks (8+ Miles or Significant Climbing)